Hello (social network)

 Hello, stylized as hello, was a social networking service founded by Orkut Büyükkökten, the creator of Orkut.
-The service currently supports access via a mobile app and is available for Android and iOS.
+The service used to support access via a mobile app and was available for Android and iOS.
 It was launched May 1, 2016, as a replacement to Orkut, which was shut down on September 30, 2014.
 Hello is owned by Hello Network.

-As at September 2019, Hello had been downloaded approximately 1 million times, compared to Orkut's 300 million active users.
-Hello.com has been shut down.
+As of September 2019, Hello had been downloaded approximately 1 million times, compared to Orkut's 300 million active users.
+Hello.com was shut down in April 2022.
+According to their website, "We are pausing hello while we get ready to launch something even better".